Darin755/Rawsonlinux/README.md

 It is named after the TRAPPIST star system

-created by Darin Rawson and Alex Rawson
+it was created by Darin Rawson and Alex Rawson

 Check out Rawson Linux website https://sites.google.com/view/rawsonlinux/home